SmartThingsDevelopers/SampleDrivers/lightbulb-lan-esp8266/README.md

 smartthings edge:channels:enroll
 ```

-4. Publish your driver to the channel
+4. Assign your driver to the channel

 ```
 smartthings edge:drivers:publish